to: page 2

 State.
 He made the villa into his country estate and

 hunting lodge.
-At that time, the entire estate
+At that time, the entire estate included

-king of Naples, the emperor of Austria and other royalty as well as a
+the emperor of Austria and other royalty as well as a

 long list of poets and artists.

 Sources say that the

 original portal of the building (still intact) is by the

 Neapoltian architect Ferdinado